uhttred/djangotables/README.md

 ```

-So in your ``vews.py`` file, just import your table class and instantiate it
+So, in your ``vews.py`` file, just import your table class and instantiate it
 by passing the queryset

 ```python